18F/api-standards/README.md

 Because APIs may be developed with multiple technologies, these standards avoid details internal to the development of the application or unique to a development platform.
 They generally focus on the "externals" that will be exposed to users.

 ### For public and non-public APIs
 These standards will be useful for both public and non-public APIs.
-For specific considerations about documenting non-public APIs, see [Provide Documentation](#provide-documentation).

 ## Mandatory Items
-These items are the most important items for APIs to conform to.
+The fillowing items are the most important items for APIs to conform to.

-### Always use HTTPS
+### 1. Always use HTTPS
 All APIs should require and use [HTTPS encryption](https://en.wikipedia.org/wiki/HTTP_Secure) (using TLS/SSL).
 APIs should not allow HTTP connections.

-### Add your API to the GSA API Directory
+### 2. Add your API to the GSA API Directory
 A directory of GSA public APIs is available at [open.gsa.gov/api](https://open.gsa.gov/api/).
 Add your API to this directory by posting an issue or pull request in the [GitHub repository](https://github.com/GSA/open-gsa-redesign).

-### Provide documentation using the API documentation template
+### 3. Provide documentation using the API documentation template
 The developer's entry point to your API will likely be the documentation that you provide.
-GSA has developed an [API Documentation Template](https://github.com/GSA/api-documentation-template) which can easily be re-used for your API.
+GSA has developed an [API Documentation Template](https://github.com/GSA/api-documentation-template) which can be re-used for your API.
 Create public API documention using this template.

-At a minimum, API documentation should provide:
+Using that template, your API documentation should provide:
 * An overview of the contents of the API and the data sources.
 * Public APIs should provide production URLs for accessing the API.
 (Non-public APIs would exclude this.)
 * Required parameters and defaults.